Refugee Boy: Plot

 Alem is a refugee from Ethiopia.
 His parents are both Eritrean and Ethiopian.
-Alem then escapes to England from a violent civil war in Badme, which at the time of the novel (2000/1999), was disputed to be either in Ethiopia or in Eritrea.
+Alem escapes to England from a violent civil war in Badme, which at the time of the novel (2000/1999) was disputed to be either in Ethiopia or in Eritrea.
 In 1991, 14-year-old Alem and his father are in the capital of Eritrea, his mother's home country.
 When Alem is ten years old, he and his family move to Harar in Ethiopia, his father's country.
-In Ethiopia, his father gets a better job within the postal service, but Alem's mother loses her job because the Ethiopian workers say they are "at war with Eritrea, so they will not work with someone from Eritrea."
+In Ethiopia, his father gets a better job within the postal service, but Alem's mother loses her job because the Ethiopian workers say they are "at war with Eritrea, so they will not work with someone from Eritrea".
 Alem's father is then told by his co-workers that he must leave his wife because she is Eritrean and therefore "the enemy".
-The mother was held at point blank before pushed on the bus.
+Alem’s mother is held at point blank before pushed onto a bus.

 One night the police break into Alem's home and force the family, along with other mixed families, onto buses going back to Eritrea.
 After returning to Eritrea the family begins to experience the same discrimination, and Alem is attacked and beaten at school.
-The father was held at point blank before pushed on the bus.
+Alem’s father is held at point blank before pushed onto a bus.

 Alem's father takes him to London, England, under the pretext of a holiday to celebrate his fourteenth birthday.
 They stay in a hotel near Heathrow, in Datchet, and his father takes Alem sightseeing in London.
 They finish the day with an Amharic goodnight.
-Then, Alem wakes up and looks over to the empty bed beside him and thinks he is at breakfast, but he finds that he has left him alone with a letter.
+Then, Alem wakes up and looks over to the empty bed beside him and thinks his father is at breakfast, but finds that he has left him alone with a letter.
 The letter says that he and Alem's mother will continue to fight for peace with the organisation EAST and that they hope one day Alem can rejoin them.
-Mr. Hardwick allows Alem to stay for a few days and on the final day he brings in the Refugee Council who send Alem to a children's home.
-His time at the home is violent and disturbing as a rude boy Sweeny decides to beat him up and he tries to run away but ends up back at the home.
+Mr. Hardwick allows Alem to stay for a few days and on the final day he brings in the Refugee Council, who send Alem to a children's home.
+His time at the home is violent and disturbing as a rude boy, Sweeney, decides to beat him up.
+Alem tries to run away but ends up back at the home.
 He is then moved to London and placed in a foster family (the Fitzgerald's).
 Mr. and Mrs. Fitzgerald are a professional foster family.
 Ruth, their teenage daughter, seems unhappy with Alem.
 Alem returns from his first day at school, where he has made two friends, Robert and Buck, to discover a letter from his father indicating his mother has gone missing.